-Another one of our goals is making moving fun again.
+Another one of the goals of adtmoving is making moving fun again.
 Moving should be an opportunity, a new chapter in your life.
 No matter your situation, you are moving forward, and that should be exciting.
 The thing that really plagued the moving industry is quality workforce.
 Being a mover isn’t a career for anybody.
 It’s like a transitional job: down in your luck, you’re in between jobs etc. By contracting college students, we are able to get these ambitious, educated, clean-cut, athletic kids with bright futures that are pumped to be making well over 20 dollars an hour (an average including customer tips) and working with their friends, making their own schedules, and getting a workout.
 So, it’s a very human experience in the same way Airbnb has taken on hospitality.
 When our customers open their door, they have already received bios of the Bellhops who are coming – pictures, who they are, where they are from, what they are studying etc.

 What’s your goal for the future?